LichCon/winsys-mcp-server/README.md

 # winsys-mcp-server

-MCP server to allow llm to interact with os window systems
+MCP server to allow llm to list and take screenshots of os windows

 ## Tools used